codership/galera/Docs_tommi/python3/source/limitations.rst

      code (Error: 1213 SQLSTATE: 40001  (ER_LOCK_DEADLOCK))

   In this case, restart the failing transaction.
-- Windows is not supported.
+- Windows OS is not supported.
 - Do not use ``binlog-do-db`` and ``binlog-ignore-db``.
 These binary log options are only supported for DML, but not for DDL.
 Using these options will create a discrepancy and replication will abort.